-Danielle D., a friend who lives in Florida with two children, gave me some great ideas for lunches that make you think a little outside the lunchbox.
+Danielle D., a friend who lives in Florida with two children (already back in school), gave me some great ideas for lunches that make you think a little outside the lunchbox.
 “My oldest loves burritos and doesn't mind eating them cold, we put heated black beans, rice and chicken in a warmed tortilla and wrap it in foil, sometimes it is warm and sometimes it isn't but she is happy with that.
 They both like tacos the same way, just heat up the meat and tortilla, wrap it and send lettuce, salsa and sour cream in a small container.”
 Another idea she told me about was a cold chicken wrap with Caesar dressing.
 She wraps leftover chicken or those Perdue short cuts in a tortilla with hearts of romaine, a little shredded cheese, and Caesar dressing.
 That sounds delicious, I think I’d like that in my own lunch box.

 I've been reading about these bento box lunches.
 Have you heard about them?

 They are a Japanese packed lunch that usually includes rice or pasta, some protein, and fruits and vegetables.
 The bento lunch is becoming increasingly popular in the United States.
 Basically, they are reusable containers with different sections or smaller containers inside to keep food separate, fresh, and pleasing to the eye.